Pixabay via Pexels

 The companies that get it wrong tend to treat clawbacks as a finance protection mechanism without considering the human impact.
 They discover too late that the money recovered through aggressive clawbacks is dwarfed by the cost of replacing reps who left because they didn't trust the plan.

 If you're building or revising a commission plan, get the clawback terms right early.
 They're much easier to set fairly at the design stage than to retrofit after a dispute has already surfaced.
+For teams using automated commission platforms, integrating clawback rules with payroll systems can reduce manual errors and ensure reps see transparent, real-time calculations.

 This article provides general guidance on commission clawback policies in the UK.
 It is not legal advice.
 Clawback clauses should be drafted or reviewed by an employment solicitor to ensure compliance with the Employment Rights Act 1996 and related legislation.
 Individual circumstances vary.